Spring Cleaning Must Do’s Inside and Out

 - Flowers.
 Go find one of your vases stashed away and get some cut flowers.
 You’ll bring the feeling of spring inside your home in an easy, inexpensive way!

 Give your yard and exterior of your home a good examination to see how everything looks and for any winter damage.

 - Patio.
 Clean and prepare your patio or deck and any outdoor furniture or planters.
 Consider power washing to get rid of grime on some items that can withstand the pressure.
-Depends on what material you may have from pavers, concrete, slate etc. Or, give everything a good deep cleaning so the rest of the year, you can do a periodic wipe down.
+Depends on what material you may have — pavers, concrete, slate etc. Give everything a good deep cleaning so the rest of the year, you can do a periodic wipe down.

 - Pests.
 Little critters start to come out in the warmer weather so hire a pest service that can help you deal with ants, rats, spiders, or mice.
 Make sure your garbage is securely closed; and clean up any areas with debris that create an inviting home for critters.